Siapas-Laboratory/ratBerryPi/README.md

 cl = Client(host, port)
 ```

-Once you've created the client,
-Once connected, the 2 most important methods of this class are `run_command` and `get`.
+Once you've created the client, the 2 most important methods of this class are `run_command` and `get`.

 `run_command` provides an interface to run commands remotely through the interface running on the server.
 It takes as input 2 positional arguments, the first of which is a string indicating the name of a method in the interface class to run.
 The second argument is a dictionary specifying keyword arguments for this function.